cs4241-21a/a2-shortstack/README.md

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: Think aloud Testing

+Tasks: Add, edit, and delete an item on the TODO list.

 #### Student 1
 - Student Last Name: Odell
 - Problems: Tryed to edit and save multiple tasks at one time while that functionality is not supported on the app.
 Was confused about why only one task saved when a 'Save Edits' button was clicked.